OluwadareLab/TADMaster/README.md

 ```bash
 $./TADMasterPlus.sh
 ```
-* Once Completed, TADMasterPlus will generate all outputs in the output path `job_path` that the user identified.
+* Once Completed, TADMasterPlus will generate all outputs in the output path, `job_path` directory, that the user identified.
-* TADMAster Plus also generated a `Read.me` file that describes the output file structure and organization.
+* TADMAster Plus also generates a `Read.me` file that describes the output file structure and organization.

 _________________